tomaj/hermes/README.md

 $dispatcher = new Dispatcher($driver, $log);
 ```

-and if you want to log also some informatino in handlers:
+and if you want to log also some information in handlers:

 ```php
 use Redis;